Efficient Defence against Misbehaving TCP Receiver DoS Attacks: A Construction of Verifiable Segment Receipt Protocol

+Besides being proven secure, the main advantage of the VSR-AA protocol over the random number approach in \cite{SCWA99} is that the TCP sender in the VSR-AA protocol does not have to store any tags while the corresponding TCP segments are in transit to the receiver.
+In fact, the sender does not even need to store the TCP segment itself but is still able to verify (without errors) the correctness of a proof returned by the TCP receiver; that is, any incorrect proofs by a misbehaving receiver would be caught with high probability.
+This advantage renders the VSR-AA compatible with the TCP-SACK option \cite{rfc2018}, whereas, to use the TCP-SACK option, the approach in \cite{SCWA99} cannot use cumulative sum of random numbers to reduce storage but has to store each random number separately.

-Our second VSR protocol is constructed based on an (additive) aggregate authenticator \cite{CCMT08} which allows aggregation on messages and aggregation on tags.
-In turns, the aggregate authenticator in \cite{CCMT08} is constructed from a pseudorandom function (PRF) \cite{GGM86,GGM84}.
-For an in-depth treatment of PRFs \cite{GGM86}, we refer to \cite{gold98}.
-In our context, a PRF is needed to derive secret keys for different TCP segments from TCP session keys (freshly picked for each new TCP session).
+The VSR protocol is constructed based on an (additive) aggregate authenticator \cite{CCMT08} which allows aggregation on messages and aggregation on tags.
+In turn, the aggregate authenticator in \cite{CCMT08} is constructed from a pseudorandom function (PRF) \cite{GGM86,GGM84}.
+For an in-depth treatment of PRFs, we refer to \cite{gold98}.
+In our context, a PRF is needed to derive secret keys for different TCP segments from the TCP session keys (freshly picked for each new TCP session).